Valerie (Zutons song): Background

 After "Valerie" became a success in the summer of 2006, it found an unlikely fan in Amy Winehouse, who was invited to contribute to a new project with Mark Ronson.
 He claimed Winehouse did not listen to anything written after 1967 and that she was struggling to come up with something that would fit the sessions for Ronson's upcoming album Version.
-After Ronson explained that the album would consist of soul covers of guitar records, Winehouse told him that she might try "Valerie", but Ronson strained to hear her voice singing that song in his head.
+After Ronson explained that the album would consist of soul covers of guitar records, Winehouse told him that she might try "Valerie", but Ronson found it very difficult to hear her voice singing that song in his head.
 "I wasn't sure how it would work, but she went into the studio and tried it.
-I loved it," he said.
+I loved it", he said.

 Ronson's production of the cover is based around the beat from the Jam's 1982 song "Town Called Malice".
 Winehouse also recorded a jazzier, acoustic version for Radio 1's Live Lounge, which was issued at the same time as the Ronson collaboration and a success in its own right, possibly due to download confusion, though it was the Ronson version that got airplay.

 Chart performance

-The single peaked at number 2 on the UK Singles Chart, where it spent 19 consecutive weeks inside the top 20.
+The single peaked at number two on the UK Singles Chart, where it spent 19 consecutive weeks inside the top 20.
 With sales of 329,490, it became the UK's ninth biggest-selling single of 2007.
 The single spent 36 consecutive weeks on the UK Singles Chart between September 2007 and May 2008.
 It re-entered the chart in late June 2008 to take its total to 39 weeks.

 The song was released in early 2008 in the Netherlands, quickly gaining airplay and sales.
-It is Winehouse's most successful song in that country, peaking at Number 1 for four consecutive weeks.
+It is Winehouse's most successful song in that country, peaking at number one for four consecutive weeks.

 As of January 2015, Ronson and Winehouse's version of "Valerie" had sold 658,353 copies in the United Kingdom, according to the Official Charts Company.

 The song has become something of a mixed blessing for McCabe.
 He said, "I certainly have to try hard sometimes to not think about 'Valerie'.
-The days it's in my head are when I have to put down the guitar and just forget about writing."
+The days it's in my head are when I have to put down the guitar and just forget about writing".